 Energy crisis less serious than the geopolitical moment

-In summary, everything suggests that Europe will face the winter without significant imports of Russian natural gas.
-This has already led to a massive surge in natural gas prices and a consequent rise in consumer energy prices even during the summer when demand was low.
+In short, everything suggests that Europe will face the winter without significant imports of Russian natural gas.
+This has already led to a massive surge in natural gas prices and a subsequent increase in consumer energy prices even during the summer, when demand was low.

-In recent weeks, however, there are signs of stabilization.
-With perhaps three decisive moves: first, the countries of Northern Europe began planning measures against the energy crisis.
-Second, Germany has postponed the abandonment of nuclear power by reducing the need for electricity from natural gas.
+In recent weeks, however, there have been signs of stabilisation.
+With three perhaps decisive moves: first, Northern European countries began planning measures against the energy crisis.
+Second, Germany has postponed abandoning nuclear energy by reducing the need for electricity from natural gas.
 Third, the search for a ceiling on the purchase price of this natural resource.

 In short, everything solved?

-As mentioned, as long as reasonable conservation measures are in place and there are no prolonged cold spells, Europe is expected to survive this winter almost unscathed.
+As mentioned, as long as reasonable conservation measures are taken and there are no prolonged cold waves, Europe should get through this winter largely unscathed.

-Second IEA estimates, we have had an increase in emissions of just 1%.
-Yes, I know, we should reduce them (for the other crisis, the climate one) but given the situation, it went like a luxury.
+Secondo IEA estimates, we had an increase in emissions of just 1%.
+Yes, I know, we should reduce them (due to the other crisis, the climate one) but considering the situation we were lucky.

 What about next winter?

-Also according to the IEA, the great growth of renewable energies has meant that much of the increase in energy use globally is emission-free.
-Estimates say that solar and wind power generation will grow by 2022 terawatt hours in 700, the largest increase ever recorded.
+Also according to the IEA, the great growth of renewable energy has meant that much of the increase in energy use globally is emissions-free.
+Estimates say that solar and wind energy production will grow by 2022 terawatt hours in 700, the largest increase ever recorded.

 This was enough to avoid 600 million tons of carbon emissions: in other words, the growth of renewables avoided more than double the actual growth of emissions.

-With air travel at 80% compared to the pre-pandemic and the rapid growth of electric vehicles, the big race is in 2023.
+With air travel at 80% of pre-pandemic levels and the rapid growth of electric vehicles, the big race is 2023.

 I would be lying if I said I foresee a normalization.
-We still are on the verge of an atomic war, one cannot ignore it.
+We still are on the brink of atomic war, one cannot ignore it.

 The energy crisis is likely to have much greater effects next year.
 Equally probably (but I admit that perhaps it is more of a hope) will still be lower than expected.